m-siya/interview-prep/Trees/Tries/README.md

         curr = self.root

         for char in word:
-            if c not in curr.children:
+            if char not in curr.children:
                 curr.children[char] = TrieNode()

             curr = children[char]